beling/book-pl/src/ch16-02-message-passing.md

 thread, that thread could modify or drop it before we try to use the value again.
 Potentially, the other thread’s modifications could cause errors or unexpected results due to inconsistent or nonexistent data.
-However, Rust gives us an error if we try to compile the code in Listing 16-9:
+However, Rust gives us an error if we try to compile the code in listing 16-9:

 ```text
 {{#include ../listings/ch16-fearless-concurrency/listing-16-09/output.txt}}